gwu-cs-sysprog/lectures/01/01_lecture.md

 ## Objectives

 - Recalling C types with a focus on pointers.
+- Focus on more advanced features like `void *`s and function pointers.
-- Practice thinking about C programs as memory
+- Practice thinking about C programs as memory.

 ## Types